django-cms/djangocms-transfer/README.rst

 **django CMS Transfer** is an **experimental** package that allows you to export and import plugin data from a page or a placeholder.
-It does not support foreign key relations and won't import/export related data.
+It does not support foreign key relations and won't import/export related data, such as `media <https://github.com/django-cms/djangocms-transfer/issues/18>`_.

 .. note::